0xLJoseb/Apuntes/Schooled Writeup/Schooled Writeup.md

 Now, what we want to do is to send a **reverse shell** to our system

-so with netcat we are going to establish a listening port, in my case I will do it on port "4444" and we will inject through the plugin the following command
+So with netcat we are going to establish a listening port, in my case I will do it on port "4444" and we will inject through the plugin the following command

 ![reverse](https://github.com/0xLJoseb/Apuntes/blob/main/Schooled%20Writeup/Content/reverse.PNG)